Free Novikov algebras and the Hopf algebra of decorated multi-indices: Introduction

 The above description as a graded dual, although perfectly rigorous, is not completely explicit, as it depends on a choice of pairing on the symmetric algebra\footnote{The enveloping algebra is identified with the symmetric algebra by the Guin-Oudom construction \cite{GO08} associated to the pre-Lie structure.} of $\mop N(A)$.
-We propose in this note a pairing, carefully chosen in order to take symmetry factors into account, which yields an explicit formula for the coproduct.
+We propose here a pairing, carefully chosen in order to take symmetry factors into account, which yields an explicit formula for the coproduct.
 The formula \eqref{coprod-N-bis} thus obtained, reminiscent to the Connes-Kreimer formula for rooted forests, involves a suitable notion of admissible cut for multi-indices.\\

-The paper is organized as follows: after a quick reminder on combinatorial Hopf algebras (Paragraph \ref{par:cha}), we recall the construction of the rooted forest Hopf algebra in Paragraph \ref{par:bck}.
+The paper is organised as follows: after a quick reminder on combinatorial Hopf algebras (Paragraph \ref{par:cha}), we recall the construction of the rooted forest Hopf algebra in Paragraph \ref{par:bck}.
 The multi-index Hopf algebra is introduced in Paragraph \ref{par:nov}.
-Main Section \ref{sect:main} is divided into five paragraphs: we introduce the pairing in Paragraph \ref{par:pair}, describe the corresponding Hopf algebra embedding in Paragraph \ref{par:jmath}, and introduce linear operators $L^a$ reminiscent to cocycles $B_+^a$ in Paragraph \ref{par:bplus}.
-Then we prove a recursive formula for the coproduct in Paragraph \ref{par:rec}, and finally state and prove our main result (Theorem \ref{explicit} and Equation \eqref{coprod-N-bis}) in the last Paragraph \ref{par:main}.\\
+We introduce the pairing in Paragraph \ref{par:pair} and the corresponding Hopf algebra embedding in Section \ref{sect:pair}.
+Section \ref{sect:bc} introduces graftings and cuts for trees and forests with free edges.
+The main result of this section is Proposition \ref{sym-cut-graft}, which carefully counts cuts and graftings with the help of symmetry factors.
+We prove a recursive formula for the coproduct in Paragraph \ref{par:rec}, and finally state and prove our main result (Theorem \ref{explicit} and Equation \eqref{coprod-N-bis}) in the last Paragraph \ref{par:main}.
+The last section is devoted to a combinatorial formula for the extraction-contraction coproduct (Theorem \ref{ec-main}).\\

+Our work is close in spirit to \cite{JZ2023}, where an algebraic formula for the coproduct for the full multi-index Hopf algebra of \cite{LOT23} is given in terms of a different pairing: see (2.16) and (3.12) therein.
+Our choice of pairing yields a completely combinatorial interpretation of the coproduct of the multi-index Hopf algebra $\mathcal H_{\smop{LOT}}^A$.
+It would be interesting to see whether such a combinatorial interpretation for the regularity structure Hopf algebra of \cite{LOT23} and \cite{JZ2023} is available.\\

+Let us finally mention the recent work by Y. Bruned and Y. Hou \cite{BH24}, in which the authors give explicit formulae for both coproducts starting from explicit expressions for both corresponding Grossman-Larson products and dualizing them.
+Their choice of pairing uses a different notion of symmetry factor for a multi-index.
+Although both approaches give equivalent results, different coefficients therefore appear in the explicit expressions.
+Our combinatorial interpretation of both coproducts in terms of admissible cuts, and respectively covering subforests, however relies on our convention for symmetry factors in an essential way.\\